Working with XMP Metadata in EPS files | .NET

 XMP is an extensible platform as the name follows it.
 It means that all XMP metadata properties represented by XML elements and attributes belong to a specific XML namespace that is referenced either in a root element of an XMP packet or directly in an XML element.
 And we are free to add our own XML namespace in order to define our own necessary XMP properties.

-Functionality for working with XMP metadata provided by Aspose.Page solution.
+Functionality for working with XMP data provided by Aspose.Page solution.

 Usage of XMP allowed significantly improving business efficiency and therefore support for working with XMP metadata increases the competitiveness of applications.
 Aspose libraries and web applications are not exceptions.
 We offer you to try the XMP metadata feature for EPS files in our Metadata Editor web application.